ccuqme/ublue-hyprland/README.md

 - <kbd>Super</kbd>+<kbd>Z</kbd>: Toggle special workspace
 - <kbd>Super</kbd>+<kbd>Shift</kbd>+<kbd>Z</kbd>: Move to special workspace

+## Suggestions / Contributions
+Although ublue-hyprland is primarily a personal project, I welcome anyone who wants to use it, learn from it, or contribute to it.
+As a relative newcomer to both window managers and OCI images, I'm still exploring their potential.
+If you have ideas for improvements, features, or any kind of feedback, I'd love to hear them.

+Whether you've discovered a bug, have a feature request, or want to contribute in another way, don't hesitate to open an issue or submit a pull request.

 ---

-For more information on the features offered by uBlue, please refer to the [uBlue Starting Point](https://github.com/ublue-os/startingpoint) and [main uBlue image](https://github.com/ublue-os/main) documentation.
+For more information about uBlue, please refer to the [uBlue website](https://ublue.it/).